 Hi all, and welcome to another instalment of Sø.Nws, your official start to the weekend.
 Unless you’re on the West coast of the US in which case you still have the rest of the day ahead of you.
 Sorry.

 You’ve got a friend in me

-Matt’s out of the office for much of this week so it’s Diccon writing today, with news and ramblings on recent activity from the world of startups, corporates and investments.
+Matt’s out of the office for much of this week so it’s Diccon writing today, with news and ramblings on recent activity from the world of insurance innovation startups, corporates, and investments.

 Which brings me to my point: yes, partnership is a great way for incumbents to innovate cheaply, as our recent report detailed, but you need to find the right company to work with and manage the integration process carefully – two things which are made a whole lot easier through Sønr, as our new and existing clients will know.